 Day 5: Travel to San Pedro to do a little souvenir shopping and visit a government run or other children’s home.
 We want you to gain an understanding of the places and conditions that other kids are living in, and you can’t leave the country without a hammock.

 Day 6: Wrap up any work left for the project.
 Have a goodbye celebration with the kids!

 Day 7: Adios, but please come back again!

-The biggest dangers are dengue and chikungunya. (yes, chikungunya is a real thing.)
-Both of these are mosquito borne illnesses with no vaccine.
+The biggest dangers are dengue, zika and chikungunya. (yes, chikungunya is a real thing.)
+All of these are mosquito borne illnesses with no vaccine.
 The best protection we know is lots of repellent!
 Please discuss with your doctor any additional precautions.

-Have extra space in your luggage or are willing to bring a second checked piece for $40?
+Have extra space in your luggage or are willing to bring a second checked piece for between $40-$55 (depending on the airline)?
 Here are some items that the home needs on an ongoing basis: